It’s a fact – we are all human and make mistakes.

 - Mixing verbs and nouns, such as affect and effect.

 We tend to read what we expect to see, so omitted words or letters can easily be overlooked.
 These types of mistakes can slip in when copy has been altered, particularly at the design stage.
 Reading copy aloud helps highlight missed words or letters.

 - Inconsistent use of words or style.

-Follow your school’s style guide.
-Make sure you know whether your school uses program or programme.
-Unless it is part of a known name such as International Baccalaureate Diploma Programme, use what your school has decided upon.
+Follow your firm’s style guide.
+Make sure you know whether your firm uses program or programme.
 Be aware of basic convention such as how numerals, dates and time should be expressed.
 An example is whether the date style is 18 April, April 18 or 18th April.
 Avoid using ampersands in body copy.
 Content with multiple &s included is distracting and unprofessional.